Mike Gesicki Player Prop Bets for NFL Week 6 | Miami vs. Jacksonville 10/17/2021

 Matchup vs. Jacksonville

-- Against the Jaguars, Gesicki has averaged 10 receiving yards per game in his two career matchups, 32.5 fewer than his over/under for Sunday's game.
+- Gesicki is averaging 10 receiving yards per game in two career matchups against the Jaguars, 32.5 fewer than his receiving yards prop bet over/under for Sunday's game (42.5).

 - In two matchups, Gesicki has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest against the Jaguars.

-- The 296.0 yards per game the Jaguars are giving up through the air makes them the NFL's 26th-ranked pass defense.
+- The Jaguars are giving up 296.0 passing yards per game this season, the NFL's 26th-ranked pass defense.

-- The Jaguars have given up seven touchdowns through the air (1.4 per game).
-They are 10th in the NFL in that category.
+- At 1.4 passing TDs conceded per game, the Jaguars defense is ranked 10th in the NFL.

 Recent Performances

-- Against the Buccaneers last week, Gesicki was targeted seven times and picked up 43 yards on four receptions.
+- In last week's outing against the Buccaneers, Gesicki was targeted seven times, totaling 43 yards on four receptions.

-- During his last three games, Gesicki's 25 targets have resulted in 19 catches for 186 yards (62.0 ypg) and one touchdown.
+- Gesicki's stat line over his last three games shows 19 grabs for 186 yards and one touchdown.
+He averaged 62.0 receiving yards per game and was targeted 25 times.

 Gesicki's Miami Teammates